 How many users can You add up to your Twitter Circle?

 You can add up to 150 users to your Circle, whether they follow you.
-Users in your Circle will see a note added to Circle-only tweets (and vice versa), stating, “Only people [email protected] (your username) ‘s Twitter Circle can see this tweet.”
+Users in your Circle will see a note added to Circle-only tweets (and vice versa), stating, “Only people in@ (your username) ‘s Twitter Circle can see this tweet.”
 Tweeting to your Circle is nearly like having a private account, only it privatizes specific tweets instead of limiting access to your entire profile.

 People won’t be able to retweet your post.